jrdnbwmn/pear/README.md

 - OOCSS style kit using Sass
 - Gulp setup

-The minified CSS file comes in at 13kb.
+The minified, uncompressed CSS file comes in at 13kb.

 This is meant to be a starting point – to help me kick things off and then get out of my way.
 It helps me utilize best practices, set up a good architecture/workflow, play better golf, and be more fulfilled in life (yes, all those things).